THE VITTORIA & DISTRICT FOUNDATION

 • pay the annual membership fee of $20 (tax receipts given if requested).

-• send a cheque for $20 per person, payable to “The Vittoria &
+• send a cheque for $20 per person, payable to “The Vittoria

 to P.O.
-Box 45, Vittoria, ON N0E 1W0, or give it to a member of the Executive,
+Box 45, Vittoria, ON N0E 1W0, or give it to a

-or use the form below.
-The membership fee is $20 per person per year.
-If you
+member of the Executive, or use the form below.
+The membership fee is $20 per

-The Vittoria & District Foundation was voted “Best in the Country”
+The Vittoria & District Foundation Inc. was voted

-10. THE VITTORIA & DISTRICT FOUNDATION WOULD WELCOME YOU AS A MEMBER.
+10. THE VITTORIA & DISTRICT FOUNDATION INC. WOULD WELCOME YOU AS A MEMBER.
 WHY NOT JOIN US TODAY?
 IT’S PRODUCTIVE AND IT’S FUN!

 You will require Adobe Acrobat Reader to view this document.